Israel, the West Bank and the Gaza Strip travel advice

 Terrorism

 There is a threat of terrorism.
-Since late March 2022, there has been an increase in deadly attacks targeting civilians throughout Israel.
-Tensions are likely to continue for some time.
+In the past few years, there has been an increase in deadly attacks targeting civilians throughout Israel.

 Further attacks are likely.